-Jared S. Hopkins is a reporter for Bloomberg News in New York, where he covers healthcare and the U.S. pharmaceutical industry.
-He joined the health care team in June 2016.
+Jared S. Hopkins is a reporter for The Wall Street Journal in New York, where he covers healthcare and pharmaceutical companies.
+He joined the health and science team in November 2018.

-In 2014, Jared was a finalist for the Livingston Award For Young Journalists for an investigation that found dozens of charities started by pro athletes were run rampant with problems and shaky oversight.
+In 2014, Jared was a finalist for the Livingston Award For Young Journalists for an investigation that found dozens of charities started by pro athletes were riddled with problems and shaky oversight.
 In 2011, he was named a Pulitzer Prize finalist for a series that revealed a pattern of harmful care at a private facility where developmentally disabled kids died from neglect or under questionable circumstances.

 Jared is a graduate of the Merrill College of Journalism at the University of Maryland-College Park.
-Jared grew up on Long Island, where his first mark on journalism was as an 11-year-old creating a monthly newsletter about his family.
+He grew up on Long Island, where published a monthly newsletter about his family as an 11-year-old.
+Jared likes to run, golf and cook, and he believes no one can ever watch too much Seinfeld.